The Ins and Outs of Indexing

 Where to Buy ETFs

-An ETF investor will need to open a discount brokerage account to make trades.
+For ETF investing, you will need to open a discount brokerage account to make trades.
 New investors might not want to bother opening a discount brokerage account until they have a significant amount – say $25,000 or more – to invest.

 Because they’re traded on an exchange, most brokerages charge a fee to buy and sell ETFs.
-Check out our ultimate guide to Canada’s discount brokerage and you’ll find the brokerages that offer free ETF trades – including Questrade, our favourite discount brokerage.
+Check out our ultimate guide to Canada’s discount brokerage and you’ll learn more about how to buy and sell investments in the most cost-effective way.
+You can also find brokerages that offer free ETF trades – including Questrade, our favourite discount brokerage.

 The Hybrid Option